 Collagen Secrets You Need To Know

-Better Nutrition1 notes that your body contains more than 20 different types of collagen and by your mid-20s it begins to wane.
-By the time you reach your 80s you have about four times less collagen, which can bring about skin issues.
-But it's not a given.
-There are ways to slow the rate of diminishing collagen levels and build them back up again.
-Look out for these signs as you may be experiencing a collagen deficiency, to be seen by your doctor for treatment.
+Better Nutrition1 notes that your body contains more than 20 different types of collagen and by your mid-20s it begins to wane.* By the time you reach your 80s you have about four times less collagen, which can bring about skin issues* But it's not a given.
+There may be ways to help slow the rate of diminishing collagen levels and build them back up again.* Look out for these signs as you may be experiencing a collagen deficiency*, to be seen by your doctor for treatment.